Site iconSite icon SAG Infotech Official Tax Blog Upto 20% Off on Tax Software for You

 gst-impact-on

-India’s web of telecom industries is world’s second largest wireless market, which includes over a billion of active users.
-The scales shown by them shows their efforts to become one of the biggest success stories of the country.
-Work done by these firms literally have revolutionized the lives of people here.
+India’s web of telecom industries is the world’s second-largest wireless market, which includes over a billion active users.
+The scales shown by them show their efforts to become one of the biggest success stories in the country.
+Work done by these firms literally has revolutionized the lives of people here.

 Latest Update in Telecom Sector Under GST